This post details how to reduce bloat in Postgres/Aurora tables for the purposes of increasing performance and reducing costs.

 When I ran the tool in a production environment, it blocked almost all new connections that tried to query the table.
 Looking at RDS Performance Insights for anything unusual, I found that the main copy query from pg_repack was locked on another query.
 Even worse, new select statements that were coming in were all locked too.
 Yes, even simple selects!

-If you see this happening, you should identify blocking queries and kill them.
+If you see this happening, you should identify blocking queries and kill them as described in the previous section.

 Running this tool requires a long-lived connection to the database.
 If the connection dies due to a network issue, bad things will happen!
 You should be prepared to do manual cleanup.